Baja California Scuba Diving

 3. Bahia de Los Angeles

-Four hours south of San Felipe in the northern Baja California, Bahia de Los Angeles is an eco-tourism hotspot and designated Biosphere Reserve.
+Four hours south of San Felipe in northern Baja California, Bahia de Los Angeles is an eco-tourism hotspot and designated Biosphere Reserve.
 Most famous for the scores of whale sharks that migrate to the bay every year, the waters of Bahia de Los Angeles also offer warm and relaxed tropical diving and snorkeling encounters with sea lions, turtles, and a diversity of fish life.

 Whale sharks visit Bahia de Los Angeles between August and November every year, following clouds of plankton north through the Sea of Cortez during the summer months.
 These huge, docile filter feeders gather in their dozens to feed and breed before returning south into the Pacific Ocean at the end of the year.